Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 For the most part, my first 3.5 years on the road were spent solo.
 But don’t blame my singleness on travel; I was single for another 3+ years while living in Denver before hitting the road.
 I had some lovely dates and mini romances along the way, but I was mostly single and, honestly, not always thrilled about it.

-If you’re looking for relationship travel advice, I’ll point you toward an interview: Advice from a World-Traveling Couple.
+If you’re looking for relationship travel advice, I’ll point you toward an interview with a couple who have been traveling together far longer than Chad and I: Advice from a World-Traveling Couple.

 How do you make friends on the road?